Wyoming Military Department: The Adjutant General

-Assistant Adjutant General - Army
+Land Component Commander

-Brigadier General Steve Alkire is the Commander of the Wyoming Army National Guard and Assistant Adjutant General – Army headquartered in Cheyenne, Wyoming.
-General Alkire is responsible for unit readiness, leadership, and strategic planning to support all State and Federal mission requirements assigned to the Army Guard.
+Brigadier General Edward Lewis is the Commander of the Wyoming Army National Guard and Assistant Adjutant General – Army headquartered in Cheyenne, Wyoming.
+General Lewis is responsible for unit readiness, leadership, and strategic planning to support all State and Federal mission requirements assigned to the Army Guard.
 The command includes units located throughout Wyoming with more than 1,700 soldiers.
 Units of the Wyoming Army National Guard include field artillery, engineer, maintenance, aviation, command and control, signal, medical, logistics, a training school, and an Army band.
 Major commands include the 115th Field Artillery Brigade, 94th Troop Command, Camp Guernsey Joint Training Center, the 213th Regiment - Regional Training Institute, and the Joint Force Headquarters.

-Assistant Adjutant General - Air
+Air Component Commander

-Brigadier General Justin Walrath is the Assistant Adjutant General - Air, Wyoming and also serves as the Commander, Wyoming Air National Guard.
-He has overall responsibility for the organization, training, and resourcing of more than 1,200 airmen.
+Brigadier General Berry Diebert is the Assistant Adjutant General - Air, Wyoming and also serves as the Commander, Wyoming Air National Guard.
+He has overall responsibility for the organization, training, and resourcing of more than 1,300 airmen.

 Director of the Joint Staff

-Brigadier General David Pritchett is the director of the Joint Staff for the Wyoming National Guard at the Joint Force Headquarters, in Cheyenne, Wyoming.
-Pritchett serves as the director of the Joint Staff and is responsible for Wyoming National Guard's response to domestic missions such as floods, wildfires, storms, etc. In addition, he coordinates and oversees all Joint Staff functions within the Wyoming National Guard and serves as the Deputy Adjutant General.
+Brigadier General Michelle Mullberry is the director of the Joint Staff for the Wyoming National Guard at the Joint Force Headquarters, in Cheyenne, Wyoming.
+Mullberry serves as the director of the Joint Staff and is responsible for Wyoming National Guard's response to domestic missions such as floods, wildfires, storms, etc. In addition, he coordinates and oversees all Joint Staff functions within the Wyoming National Guard and serves as the Deputy Adjutant General.

 Chief of Staff - Air

-Brigadier General Michelle Mulberry is the Chief of Staff of the Wyoming Air National Guard.
+LtCol Karen Hinkle is the Chief of Staff of the Wyoming Air National Guard.
 She serves as an advisor to the Adjutant General, supporting the programs and agendas for the Wyoming National Guard.
-In addition, General Mulberry fulfills the role of Adjutant General during periods of extended absence.
+In addition.
 As Chief of Staff for the Wyoming Air National Guard, she oversees the Joint Force Headquarters assigned personnel and is responsible for Wyoming Air National Guard policy and personnel action.